 Student Search.
 A student is subject to search by authorized district employees if reasonable grounds exist to suspect that the search will yield evidence of a student's violation of the law or school rules.
 Each search is to be conducted with methods reasonably related to the objectives of the search and in a manner, which is not excessively intrusive in light of the age and gender of the student and the nature of the suspected infraction.
-If a search reveals evidence of criminal activity, the school principal or his/her designee will notify local law enforcement officials.
+If a search reveals evidence of criminal activity, school administration or their designee may notify local law enforcement officials.